-The CONTENT CONVERTER pattern offers a set of benefits: it unifies different APIs for data transformation and manipulation to one abstract converter interface.
+The CONTENT CONVERTER pattern offers a set of benefits: It unifies different APIs for data transformation and manipulation to one abstract converter interface.
 Thus, in a content management environment different converters can be applied in an automated fashion.
 Automatic data conversion is required for automatically updating dynamic data in CONTENT CACHES and for dynamically applying conversion in PUBLISHER AND GATHERER.
 Moreover, the pattern allows for combining different content conversion approaches such as the event-based, tree-based, and rule-based processing models.
 Content conversion is an efficient way to (re-)construct FRAGMENTS when new or changed input arrives.

-The CONTENT CONVERTER pattern can also incur the following liabilities: content conversion offers only a limited expressiveness compared to FRAGMENTS, templates, or creators.
+The CONTENT CONVERTER pattern can also incur the following liabilities: content conversion offers only a limited expressiblity compared to fragments, templates, or creators.
 Therefore, higher-level manipulations of content should be implemented using these patterns.
 However, they can be triggered by a CONTENT CONVERTER.
 In many problem settings there are certain exceptional conversions that should be handled differently.
 Here, the CONTENT CONVERTER offers only limited diversity of conversions because it does not make much sense to produce a new converter for each exception.
-Better solutions are to provide a MESSAGE INTERCEPTOR [Zdun2003, Goedicke+2002] or other callback mechanisms on the converter object for these cases.
+Better solutions are to provide a BEFORE/AFTER INTERCEPTOR [GZ01] or other callback mechanisms on the converter object for these cases.

 There are different CONTENT CONVERTER variants.
 Since all three parts of a CONTENT CONVERTER are optional all parts can be omitted.
-The internal creation of content can be handbuilt, or it can use CONTENT CREATOR, TEMPLATES, or FRAGMENTS.
+The internal creation of content can be hand-built, or it can use CONTENT CREATOR, TEMPLATES, or FRAGMENTS.

 In some variants, the CONTENT CONVERTER object is also used to store the internal (generic) and the target format (instead of using an external CONTENT CACHE).
-This especially makes sense in automatic type conversion systems following the AUTOMATIC TYPE CONVERTER pattern [Zdun2004].
+This especially makes sense in some automatic type conversion systems, such as the scripting language Tcl (with Tcl\Objs as CONTENT CONVERTERS) or some SOAP implementations.
 Here, the CONTENT CONVERTER object potentially "knows" the two representations in the two supported formats.
 However, at any time one of them may be undefined, if it is possible to create the content without loosing information in both directions.

 The conversion is performed when the typed or untyped object is requested the next time.
 When the information changes in one of the representations, the other representation is automatically invalidated.
 This variant is especially useful for integrating FRAGMENTS objects and a GENERIC CONTENT FORMAT.
 At any time, only one of the representations has to be valid, and the other one can be lazily created on demand.
-Lazy resource acquisition is also the focus of the LAZY ACQUISITION pattern [Kircher2001].
+Lazy resource acquisition is also the focus of the LAZY ACQUISITION pattern [Kircher01].